 4. Critical response:

-And on top of everything the company will have to withstand the wave of hatred and criticism coming from all those who were told off so unceremoniously.
+On top of everything, the company will have to withstand the wave of hatred and criticism coming from all those who were told off so unceremoniously.

 This is one sphere of public reaction that every field of work has.
 But honestly one cannot blame the other since it is just as imperative to impose retrenchment when necessary, as finding a better solution to pan out to your employees rather than extricate them so irreverently.